ZwickyTransientFacility/scope-ml/doc/usage.md

 29. --doSpecificIDs: flag to perform feature generation for ztf_id column in config-specified file (bool)
 30. --skipCloseSources: flag to skip removal of sources too close to bright stars via Gaia (bool)
 31. --top_n_periods: number of ELS, ECE periods to pass to EAOV if using ELS_ECE_EAOV algorithm (int)
+32. --max_freq: maximum frequency [1 / days] to use for period finding (float).
+Overridden by --doScaleMinPeriod

 output:
 feature_df : dataframe containing generated features